-Another distorted thought pattern is the tendency to ignore positives and focus exclusively on negatives.
+This distorted thought pattern involves the tendency to ignore positives and

-Interpreting circumstances using a negative mental filter is not only inaccurate, it can worsen anxiety and depression symptoms.
+Interpreting circumstances using a negative mental filter is inaccurate and can also worsen anxiety and depression symptoms.

 People who tend to discount the positive don’t ignore or overlook something positive.
 Instead, they explain it away as a fluke or sheer luck.

-Instead of acknowledging that a good outcome is the result of skill, smart choices, or determination, they assume that it must be an accident or some type of anomaly.
+Instead of acknowledging that a good outcome results from skill, smart choices, or determination, they assume that good results must be an accident or anomaly.

-When people believe they have no control over their circumstances, it can reduce motivation and cultivate a sense of “learned helplessness.”
+When people believe they have no control over their circumstances, it can reduce motivation and cultivate a sense of “

 It’s rarely helpful to chastise yourself with what you “should” be able to do in a given situation.
 “Should” and “ought” statements are often used by the thinker to take on a negative view of their life.

-These types of thoughts are often rooted in internalized family or cultural expectations which might not be appropriate for an individual.
+These types of thoughts are often rooted in internalized family or cultural expectations that might not be appropriate for an individual.

 Such thoughts can diminish your self-esteem and raise anxiety levels.

-Emotional reasoning is the false belief that your emotions are the truth — that the way you feel about a situation is a reliable indicator of reality.
+Emotional reasoning refers to the false belief that your emotions are the truth — and that the way you feel about a situation is a reliable indicator of reality.

 While it’s important to listen to, validate, and express emotion, it’s equally important to judge reality based on rational evidence.